Where Should I Make My Blog – It’s Ruthless Challenge?

 I said earlier that it’s a personal choice, but is it really.
 It seems to me you gain so much more keeping the blog on your website.
 Your main website should be your most important center of attention.

 The focus of your SEO building efforts should be on your main website.
-After all isn’t your definitive goal to get visits to locate your main website where you offer your products and/or services?
+After all isn’t your definitive goal to get visitors to locate your main website where you offer your products and/or services?
 Your goal is not for people to only find your blog site.

 There may be some specific cases when you may have to separate your blog from your main website, such as when the attitude of your blog may be in conflict with the tone of your main website.

 However, the advantages of keeping the blog with your main website are much more significant and beneficial to the improvement of your SEO and Google page rankings and toward spotlighting your brand as a leader.

 So, where will you put your blog?
 Let me know.